 - Creditors Voluntary Liquidation. – Insolvent

-For simple Creditors, Voluntary Liquidations cost start at £3,000 plus vat
+For simple creditors, voluntary liquidations cost £3,000 plus vat.

-All types of liquidations are subject to the points above and do not include disbursement costs.
-Which are extra.
+All types of liquidations are subject to the points above and do not include extra disbursement costs.

 Choice of Liquidator

 Should the creditors’ choice of liquidator be different from the shareholders, the creditors’ choice prevails.

 For further reading on how a liquidation for an insolvent company impacts shareholders.
 Please view ‘What happens to shareholders in liquidation.

 - Arrange a board of directors’ meeting or sole director, and discuss and agree on a statement of affairs.